What is Magic?

 - or any other topic/subject where some aspect of “magic” would apply

-Consider your use of implied line, continuation, closure, color, & contrast to do this.
-Look at their effects on the viewer’s sense of Isomorphic Correspondence (their emotion or feeling in response to seeing your poster.)
+The theory of Gestalt identifies very specific areas of design which can be manipulated, and in turn, affect our visual perception.
+Among them are the use of implied line, continuation, closure, color, & contrast.
+Consider their effects on the viewer’s sense of Isomorphic Correspondence (their emotion or feeling in response to seeing your poster.)

 - Size is 13 x 19